rosnovsky/auth0/README.md

 ### Create a `.env` file

 In root directory of the project, create a `.env` file.
-You will need to get your Management API Token (go to APIs in your Auth0 Dashboard, select `Management API`, click on `API Explorer`; read more [here](https://auth0.com/docs/api/management/v2/get-access-tokens-for-test)), your tenant domain, tenant name, and Client ID (the id of the application you've created in the setup step)
+You will need to get your Management API Token (go to APIs in your Auth0 Dashboard, select `Management API`, click on `API Explorer`; read more [here](https://auth0.com/docs/api/management/v2/get-access-tokens-for-test)), your tenant domain, tenant name, and Client ID (the id of the application you've created in the setup step). **WARNING**: Do not use this token in production or if you'll deploy your app to public.

 Place the following into your `.env.local` file: